-Professor McCurdy has received numerous teaching awards.
+McCurdy has received numerous teaching awards.
 He was the first recipient of the American Anthropological Association/ Mayfield Award for Undergraduate Teaching (1997).
 He was also the recipient of the Macalester Distinguished Teaching Award (1995).
-Indeed he was made the subject of an article in 1977 by Change Magazine for innovative teaching in anthropology, Change, Special Report on Innovative Teaching, No. 6, 1977.
+And he was made the subject of an article in 1977 by Change Magazine for innovative teaching in anthropology, Change, Special Report on Innovative Teaching, No. 6, 1977.

 His research to date consists of a major ethnography (1961-1963), then restudy (1985, 1991, 1994) of a Bhil tribal community in Rajasthan, India.
 He has also conducted a cross-cultural study of spirit possession (1966-1967).

-His ethnographic studies have encompassed corporate managers (1983), stockbrokers (1980), Jehovah witnesses (1973), as well as members of an environment movement (1968-1969).
+His ethnographic studies have encompassed corporate managers (1983), stockbrokers (1980), Jehovah Witnesses (1973), as well as members of an environment movement (1968-1969).
 He has also performed continued ethnography (1988-1999) on a national motorcycle association.

-Professor McCurdy has authored and edited numerous books, many of which are assigned in anthropology classes taught here at Macalester.
+McCurdy has authored and edited numerous books, many of which are assigned in anthropology classes taught here at Macalester.